Do good with your money by channelling it into ethical investing.

 Governance and active ownership

 There are lots of ways to have an impact.
 For example, shareholder activism is where a group of public investors use their shareholdings to apply pressure to the company to change their policies or practices.
-Stewardship is a less confrontational approach to promoting change, by engaging purposeful dialogue between other shareholders and boards.
+Whereas stewardship is a less confrontational approach to promoting change.
+It works by creating purposeful dialogue between other shareholders and boards.

-Where to get your ethical investments
+Where to get started with ethical investing

 Although ethical investments can potentially perform better, please remember that, as with all investment, capital is at risk.